cypherpunk-academy/2064/en/057_2023_One drop of blood.md

 He punched the table with his fist: "Fuck."
 He thought, "That's the most demonic saying there is, because it sounds reasonable, and it's so hard to see through.
 Excluding people: If the greatest country that has ever existed rules, then there is freedom for all those who submit to its culture, its ideas of life.
 And every enemy of his way of living is an enemy of freedom and is rendered harmless.
-For example, hackers, especially cypherpunks."
+For example, hackers, especially Cypherpunks."

 He grabbed his head with both hands.
 "With violence to harmony...
 With oppression to freedom...